-A corporation cannot be made liable for an offence for which the only penalty is imprisonment unless statute has expressly provided that a corporation can also be guilty of such offence.
+A corporate entity cannot be made liable for an offence for which the only penalty is imprisonment unless statute has expressly provided that a corporate entity can also be guilty of such offence.
 In Australia, such statutes usually provide for the conversion of a term of imprisonment into a fine.
-Arguably there are also certain crimes which can only be committed by natural persons and not by corporations.
+Arguably there are also certain crimes which can only be committed by natural persons and not by corporate entities.
 However, case law in different jurisdictions may take different views.
-For example, unlike in the UK, the authorities in Australia say that corporations cannot commit perjury.
+For example, unlike in the UK, the authorities in Australia state that corporate entities cannot commit perjury.

 Specific defences are set out in the relevant and applicable legislation.
-In many instances, due diligence in ensuring compliance with the law is available to corporations as a defence.
+In many instances, due diligence in ensuring compliance with the law is available to corporate entities as a defence.
 Even where the statute does not provide for such a defence, due diligence may also be a relevant factor in giving rise to a reasonable doubt as to whether a subjective fault element has been established.
 However, in the case of no-fault offences, the defence would need to be made expressly available under statute.
 The Commonwealth Criminal Code, for example, makes this defence available for strict liability offences but not for an absolute liability offence.